defenseunicorns/maru-runner/adr/0002-scripting-engine.md

 huge advantages for both portability and security.
-As with the [vendoring tools](#vendor-tools) approach, we can continue to ship a single binary with minimal-to-zero external dependencies, but with the additional advantage of not having to rely on a host-specific shell.
+As with the [vendoring tools](#vendor-tools) approach, we can continue to ship a single binary with minimal-to-zero external dependencies, but with the additional advantage of not having to rely on a host-specific shell (which is especially beneficial to Windows environments).

 ### Alternatives